Cavity-Mediated Collective Resonant Suppression of Local Molecular Vibrations

 where $i^{\prime}\neq i$.
 From the above equations, we see that the local vibrations of both excited and ground-state molecules are affected by the polaritonic modes $\Omega_{\pm}$ that emerge due to the collective vibration $X(t)$ [see Eq.~\eqref{eq:collective_complex}].
 At the same time, the local vibrations depend on the bare molecular frequency $\Omega_\rmv$ as expected.

 In Fig.~\ref{activated_complex}, we show the time evolution for the local vibrations of excited and ground-state molecules resonantly coupled to the cavity $\omega=\Omega_\rmv$, for different values of the activation ratio $\beta=0.05,\,0.2$ and different values of the collective VRS.
 For strong cavity-molecule coupling $\Omega_R=0.07\Omega_\rmv$ in Fig.~\ref{activated_complex}(a), we observe that excited (initially stretched) molecules experience cavity-induced slow beatings, which substantially suppress their vibrations (black and cyan).
-Conversely, the originally not stretched molecules (blue and red) begin vibrating with time and exhibit beatings due to energy exchange with originally excited molecules.
-Thus, the cavity mediates this energy transfer which is optimal under resonant coupling.
+Conversely, the initially not stretched molecules (blue and red) begin vibrating with time and exhibit beatings due to energy exchange with originally excited molecules.
+Thus, the cavity mediates this energy transfer, which is optimal under resonant coupling.
 This phenomenon appears for both $5\%$ activation in the ensemble ($\beta=0.05$) and for $20\%$ ($\beta=0.2$), which is more pronounced for the higher activation ratio $\beta=0.2$, as intuitively expected.
-It is important to point out that when the ensemble is partially vibrationally excited, the cavity mediates intermolecular energy exchange, whereas this phenomenon does not occur in a fully excited ensemble.
+It is important to note that when the ensemble is partially vibrationally excited, the cavity mediates intermolecular energy exchange.
+In contrast, this phenomenon does not occur in a fully excited ensemble.
 This highlights the importance of the molecular initial states for the cavity-mediated dynamical correlation effects between the molecules in the ensemble.